Instruments

 Data provider

-Our data provider Infront usually offers a standardised platform for the distribution of content from data owners.
+We work with various data providers so that we can offer the best possible and tailored data, according to the needs of our clients.
 In this process, the provider make the following functions available: collecting, normalising and distributing data sets from data owners to authorised users.

 Please note that our external partners may reserve time slots for their maintenance and minor service interruptions may therefore occur occasionally.